MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-support-renewals.md

 [!include [banner](../includes/banner.md)]

 This topic explains how to enter support or renewal items when entering sales orders.
-This information is used to calculate the charge amount for the original support contract and/or the renewal amount for creating a billing schedule in Subscription billing.
+These items are used to calculate the charge amount for the original support contract and/or the renewal amount for creating a billing schedule in **Subscription billing**.
 For example, your company sells a copier to a customer and you offer to provide a support contract for the first year of service with the option to renew that support contract yearly.
 The **Support item** is the support contract for the first year and the **Renewal item** is the renewal every year after that.
 You can enter the support or renewal contract information, or both.
 When you enter the support contract information, only the support item is added to the sales order.
 When you enter the renewal contract information, the renewal item is used to create a billing schedule.

-When a customer allows a support contract to lapse, you are asked if you want to make the billing schedule active again.
+When a support contract lapses, you are asked to make the billing schedule active again.

-When you want to create a sales order that includes the first year of support only, without an automatic renewal of the support contract, clear the **Renewal** checkbox so that when you post the sales transaction, a recurring billing schedule is not created.
+To create a sales order that includes the first year of support only without an automatic renewal of the support contract:
+1. Clear the **Renewal** checkbox
+2. When the sales transaction is posted, a recurring billing schedule is not created.

 > [!Note]
-> The support and renewal process is available only for the sales order and has no other association with the existing billing schedule.
+> The support and renewal process is available for the sales order only and doesn't affect the existing billing schedule.
 When adding support and renewal to a sales order you can create a new billing schedule or add the renewal item to an existing billing schedule.

 ## Support and renewal setup